MrMontag/yata/readme.txt

   you have installed it elsewhere, you should set the YAML-CPP variable on the command line.
 For instance, if yaml-cpp is installed in C:\yaml-cpp, you would run qmake like this:
     qmake YAML-CPP=C:/yaml-cpp

-  Note the use of forward slashes for directory separators.
+  Note that you should use forward slashes ("/") for directory separators, *not* backslashes ("\").
-- Run mingw32-make.
+- Run this command:
+    mingw32-make release

-Note that you may need to add qmake and mingw32-make to your %PATH% environment variable in order for the commands to succeed.
+Note that you may need to add the directories in which qmake and mingw32-make are located to your %PATH% environment variable in order for the commands to succeed.

-To run:
+To run from the command line:
 yata [file[s]]

-Please note that this software is alpha quality software, and is not intended for general use yet.
+Please be aware that this software is *alpha* quality software, and is not intended for general use yet.

 Have fun!